-Keeping in mind the importance of a robust cybersecurity system, your IT teams should include at least one expert on cybersecurity.
+Keeping in mind the importance of a robust cybersecurity system, your public sector IT team should include at least one expert on cybersecurity.
 Additionally, consider including a cybersecurity expert on your board.

 Critical issues like cybersecurity can be challenging to reach the forefront where they belong when decision-makers don’t fully understand them.
 Finding the right person here can be tricky, and it’s not hard to see why.